 - Musical Threes

-Come experience our newest class offering for the curious 3-year old!
 While this class is for children with an adult partner, a cooperative learning environment is designed for children to begin to discover musical independence with some adult support.
 Using musical stories and songs connected together by a theme, children and their caregivers will sing, dance, and play instruments in an engaging musical atmosphere.
 Activities include songs, chants and rhymes, listening games, echoing tonal and rhythmic patterns, and movement games, all centered around an over-arching theme for the session, nurturing the child's musical development while satisfying the child's need to learn in a holistic environment.
 Session themes can be found on the class schedule.

 - Stepping Tones

 This class presents various activities to foster children’s independent musical development.
 Children will combine movement with instruments and song to create simple ensembles and musical stories.
 Children’s literature is a key component, and classes incorporate folk songs and repertoire from the United States and other cultures.
 Each week the students are invited to bring an item from home relating to that week’s theme; these items are then incorporated into the day’s musical experiences.
 Books and music will be recommended for families to continue the weekly themes at home.
 Children attend the class on their own, with families returning for the last few minutes of each session to share in group music making.
 Materials fee includes 2 CDs recorded by the Early Childhood faculty, 2 songbooks, a tote bag, a music folder for all class handouts, and three folk rhythm instruments.